-The department will assess whether the application is eligible and compliant on its individual merit.
-Assessors, comprised of department staff, will assess the application on its individual merit against the assessment criteria and whether it represents value with money.
-The department uses this information to help them recommend to the decision maker whether the eligible organisation is to be awarded a grant.
+A delegate/delegates from the department will assess the eligible and compliant application on its individual merit against the assessment criteria and whether it represents value with relevant money.
+The department uses this information to help them develop recommendations to the decision maker whether the eligible organisation is to be awarded a grant.
+Any expert/advisor, who is not a Commonwealth official, will be required/expected to perform their duties in accordance with the CGRGs.